Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Introduction

 Deep learning methods for 3D reconstruction generally lack a sense of uncertainty about the shape of the object.
 This can be particularly detrimental when an object in the scene is only partially observed and we seek to factor in the geometry of observed and occluded regions.
 Such uncertainty can enable safer and more robust operation in a range of downstream tasks, such as robot grasping \cite{chen2024springgrasp, de2024task}, safe motion generation and active learning.

-Another common approach to building full 3D representations from a partial view is to build a representation, solely from the observed data without considering prior information from mesh datasets.
+Another common approach to building full 3D representations from a partial view is to build a representation solely from the observed data without considering prior information from mesh datasets.
 A common example of this is the Gaussian Process Implicit Surface \cite{dragiev2011gaussian} model.
 A more recent example is V-PRISM \cite{wright2024vprism}, which probabilistically maps tabletop scenes without using prior information.
 These reconstruction methods are more robust to unknown objects because they do not rely on any training distribution.
 However, this also means that they cannot reconstruct the unobserved backside of objects.
 Humans have the remarkable ability to infer the geometry of scenes based on prior experience, we seek to imbue robots with the same capability.

 In this work, we introduce a novel Bayesian approach for robustly reconstructing multi-object tabletop scenes by leveraging object-level shape priors.
 We present \textbf{B}ayesian \textbf{R}econstruction with \textbf{R}etrieval-augmented \textbf{P}riors (BRRP).
 BRRP is resilient to many of the pitfalls of learning-based methods while still being able to leverage an \textit{informative prior} to more accurately reconstruct known objects.
 To further improve efficiency, we introduce the idea of a retrieval-augmented prior, where we retrieve relevant components of our prior distribution based on classification results.
 We begin with an observed RGBD image with corresponding instance segmentations.
 Then, we compute an identification result that predicts which objects from our database should be retrieved to use as a prior during reconstruction.
 We use this prior along with a sampled likelihood to infer a posterior distribution over object shapes.
 Because we solve for a distribution, we can recover principled uncertainty about each object's shape.
-In practice, we use a pre-existing foundation model to perform the identification and use registration to make our prior pose invariant.
-An example scene and reconstruction can be seen in \Cref{fig:fig1}.
+In practice, we use a pre-existing foundation model to perform the identification and use registration to make our prior pose invariant. \Cref{fig:fig1} shows an example scene reconstruction, \rebut{where one of the objects (the orange juice) is decidedly out-of-distribution and our method is still able to reconstruct it according to the observed point cloud.}